Louise Trudel

 It will digest well

-In the spring, a garage sale is helpful.
-You have to sort, take out, throw away and clean up things that have been accumulating for a long time.
+In the spring, a garage sale is useful.
+You must sort, take out, throw away and clean the objects that have been accumulated for a long time.
 It's a lot of work.

 Imagine having to do all this again EVERY week?

-Now I'm drawing a parallel with your body and, more specifically, one of your filtration factories: your liver.
+I now draw a parallel with your body and, more particularly, one of your filtration plants: your liver.

-Your body wants you to know that it doesn't like processed products (aka candy bars, the 24-county box of cookies from Costco, Doritos...).
-You know what I mean!
-These are the products that come in pretty, colorful boxes with catchy slogans that catch your eye (or the eye of the foams).
-It's hard to pass by without buying them.
+Your body wants you to know that it doesn't like processed foods (aka granola bars, the box of 24 cookies from Costco, Doritos, etc.).
+You know what I'm talking about!
+These are the products that come in pretty, colorful boxes with catchy slogans that catch your eye (or that of the foams).
+It's hard to miss out without buying them.

 Your body will do its best to swallow, digest, catalyze, absorb and even assimilate what you impose on it.
-A big part of the sorting is done by the liver.
-While it is busy sorting, discarding, storing, cleaning up what you eat and drink, there are other important tasks that are put on hold.
+A large part of the triage is done by the liver.
+While he struggles to sort, throw away, store, clean what you eat and drink, there are other important tasks that are put on hold.

-What to do about it?
-First, if the food comes in a colorful cardboard box, do not buy it.
+What to do?
+First, if the food comes in a colorful cardboard box, don't buy it.
 It is most likely a processed product.

-There's another aisle full of colour: fruits and vegetables.
+There is another aisle full of colors: that of fruits and vegetables.

 Feel free to make your own rainbow with vegetables.
-You'll notice that it's going to look good very quickly.
+You will notice that quickly, things will go well.

 Take care of yourself!